API Reference

 Patterns

-Seven building blocks for creating commands.
+The building blocks for creating commands — seven core patterns plus Tap and Subprocess.
 Each returns a Command.

 go